Elementary Education

 Then this is the program for you.
 The Elementary Education program through the College of Education and Human Development’s Department of Teaching and Leading prepares students for a fulfilling career in education.

-At Augusta University, you’ll receive an education like no other, with mentorships and experiences that give you the knowledge and classroom experience you need to be successful in a classroom of your own and the support after you graduate to help you continue to learn and grow as an educator.
+At Augusta University, you’ll receive an education with mentorships and experiences that give you the knowledge and classroom experience you need to be successful in a classroom of your own and the support after you graduate to help you continue to learn and grow as an educator.

 Elementary Education is for you if you consider yourself